Voting with Partial Orders: The Plurality and Anti-Plurality Classes: The Model

 For every positional scoring function $s$ there is an associated \emph{positional scoring rule} $F_s$, which is the voting rule defined as follows:

-Note that applying an affine transformation to a scoring function does not change the voting rule that is being induced.\footnote{Applying an affine transformation $x \mapsto \alpha x + \beta$ with $\alpha \in \mathbb{R}_{>0}$ and $\beta \in \mathbb{R}$ to a scoring function~$s$ means replacing, for every preference ${\pref} \in \mathcal{D}$ and every alternative $a\in A$, the original score $s_{\pref}(a)$ with the new score $\alpha\cdot s_{\pref}(a) + \beta$.} Indeed, while an affine transformation will change the scores each alternative receives, it will not change whether or not a given alternative receives the highest score and thus wins the election.
-So if $s'$ is an affine transformation of $s$, then $F_s = F_{s'}$, meaning that for every given positional scoring rule~$F_s$ there are infinitely many ways of representing that one rule. \begin{exa} Consider the following profile, in which two agents report preferences regarding three alternatives:
+Note that applying an affine transformation to a scoring function does not change the induced voting rule. \footnote{Applying an affine transformation $x \mapsto \alpha x + \beta$ with $\alpha \in \mathbb{R}_{>0}$ and $\beta \in \mathbb{R}$ to a scoring function~$s$ means replacing, for every preference ${\pref} \in \mathcal{D}$ and every alternative $a\in A$, the original score $s_{\pref}(a)$ with the new score $\alpha\cdot s_{\pref}(a) + \beta$.} Indeed, while an affine transformation changes the scores assigned to each alternative, it does not affect which alternative receives the highest score and thus wins the election.
+Therefore, if $s'$ is an affine transformation of $s$, then $F_s = F_{s'}$, which implies that every positional scoring rule $F_s$ admits infinitely many equivalent representations.